gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

     Use the build shortcut (default `Ctrl+Shift+B`) to assemble and link your project.
 The build task will execute build.ps1.
 Alternatively, just press F5 to run the project right away.

 6. **Debug and Run the Project**:
     Press F5 to start debugging.
 You can set breakpoints, step through code, and inspect registers.
+If you encounter an error when trying to run, make sure you've set the environment variables, modified the `build.ps1` file, and downloaded the C/C++ extension in VS Code.

 ## Configuration Files